jmsespana/It120-Project/readme.txt

 Requirements:
 To set up and run the applications, follow these steps:

-1. Clone the Repository
+1.Clone the Repository
 git clone <repository-url>
 cd <repository-folder>

-2. Set Up the Backend
+2.Set Up the Backend
-Navigate to the backend folder and execute the following commands: cd backend
+Navigate to the backend folder and execute the following commands:

+cd backend
 python -m venv venv
 pip install -r requirements.txt
 python manage.py migrate
 python manage.py runserver

-3. Test Accounts for Login
+3.Test Accounts for Login
-Use the following test accounts for authentication and testing: o	Account 1
+Use the following test accounts for authentication and testing:

+o	Account 1
 Email: test@gmail.com
 Password: test123/.